COLUMN

 (1) Neocortical System

-Human-like function: The neocortical system is the level of mental functions that are conscious, such as adaptation, creativity, and judgment.
+Human-like function: The neocortical system is the level that deals with mental functions that rise to consciousness, such as adaptation, creation, and judgment; humans have highly developed functions at this level, and thus have advanced mental functions.

 (2) Limbic System